LifeCalendarTeam/life_calendar/docs/api/README.md

 <int>}, ...], 'activities': [{'type_id': <int>, 'proportion': <int>}, ...]}`, where `type_id`s correspond to a certain
 emotion/activity, which has a name and a color.
 You can retrieve more info about an emotion/activity by its type id.

-For `POST`: request you will get a response with the `200 OK` status code
+For `DELETE`: request you will get a response with the `200 OK` status code

 If there is no day with the `id` identifier, you will get an error response with the `404 Not Found` status code